fdeblasio/pokeemerald-expansion/README.md

 - Gym Leaders and Magma/Aqua Admins/Leaders no longer have underleveled evolutions
 - Team Magma are more focused on Ground types than Fire types to avoid overlap with Flannery
 - Pokémon have a more even encounter distribution
-- Tate and Liza give out Psychic instead of Calm Mind
+- Tate and Liza give out Psychic instead of Calm Mind (Calm Mind can be found in Slateport)
 - Cut, Fly, Strength, Flash, Rock Smash, and Dive can now be forgotten
     - Fly can now be used from the Start Menu after getting Mauville's badge
     - Cut, Strength, and Rock Smash no longer need a badge to be used